NolanNachbar/prog1Attempt3/README.md

 Help:

-Some help recieved from Zach burd and Nick Sheppard
+Some help recieved from Zach Burd and Nick Sheppard